 Consumer Financial Protection Bureau(CFPB)

-Dodd-Frank Act constituted the Consumer Financial Protection Bureau(CFPB).
-CFPB aimed to prevent mortgage lending and to ensure access to accurate information about mortgage terms.
+The CFPB has the authority to supervise banks and non-bank financial institutions, enforce federal consumer financial protection laws, write rules, and take enforcement actions against entities that violate consumer protection laws.
+The CFPB also conducts research and education programs to promote informed consumer decision-making, and it handles consumer complaints and inquiries related to financial products and services.
 The CFPB may enforce consumer protection laws such as fines, rules, auditing individual financial companies, and so on.
 On the one hand, it has a consumer hotline where consumers can communicate around the clock to report financial services problems.